 The lifestyle of many groups of people was inseparable from the horse.
-These include Arabian nomads, North America Indians, the Mongols, and the Huns.
+These include Arabian nomads and some North America Indian tribes beginning in the 16th century.

 In fact, man’s use of the horse is so extensive that there is a vast specialized vocabulary for describing everything from its anatomy and behavior to its color and markings.
 An extensive variety of riding styles, driving techniques, and equipment have been developed.

 There are more than 300 breeds of horses today.

 They are loosely divided into three categories based on general temperament: “spirited HOT BLOODS with speed and endurance; COLD BLOODS, such as draft horses and some ponies, suitable for slow, heavy work; and WARMBLOODS, developed from crosses between hot bloods and cold bloods, often focusing on creating breeds for specific riding purposes, particularly in Europe” (“Horse,” Wikipedia).

 The most popular breeds of horses are the following: